-The assessment is a medical decision made by an independent doctor, and is usually expressed as a percentage in order to calculate offers of lump sum compensation.
+As part of bringing about a claim for workers compensation in Queensland, you will have to be assessed in relation to your permanent impairment with WorkCover.
+This is often referred to as a permanent impairment assessment.
+The assessment is a medical decision made by an independent doctor and is usually expressed as a percentage in order to calculate offers of lump sum compensation.
 Seeking expert legal help as soon as possible following your injury, and most certainly prior to this assessment, is important to ensure the full scope and scale of your injuries are recognised, and that your case is positioned strongly to maximise your entitlements.

 Some words which can be included in a statement, which may appear to be harmless, can cause serious complications further on in the case that will restrict your right to further compensation.
 For example, if you’ve suffered a major injury, and in describing your injury you stated “it is possible that I may have been distracted”, this might be used later on by WorkCover as the basis of an allegation of contributory negligence.

 Seeking legal help prior to the impairment assessment is very important.
 Without doing so you may not be putting a strong case forward to WorkCover that takes into account the long-term effects of your injury.
 Once the assessment takes place, it can be very hard to then go back and present a stronger case.

 If you are unable to work due to illness or injury you might be entitled to benefits through your superannuation or other insurance policies.
 We recommend speaking to one of our experts for a quick, obligation-free analysis of your situation to determine your rights and ability to make a claim.

 We have helped thousands of Australians right wrong and access more than $1 billion per year in entitlements and compensation through our expert services.